5 Tax Implications and Divorce

 3. Did you move?

 If yes, you need to report your new address to the IRS.
-If you didn’t do so for 2011 be sure to update your tax withholding status with your employer for the new year.
+Be sure to update your tax withholding status with your employer for the new year.

 4. Part of your divorce cost may be tax deductible.

 You cannot deduct legal fees and court costs for getting a divorce.
 But you may be able to deduct legal fees paid for tax advice in connection with a divorce and legal fees to get alimony.
 In addition, you may be able to deduct fees you pay to appraisers, actuaries, and accountants for services in determining your correct tax or in helping to get alimony.
 Talk with your accountant or CPA about this issue and be sure to bring all of your receipts and documentation with you to your appointment when you have your taxes completed.

 5. Did you and your spouse sell property as part of your divorce?